 The Sciences – Waldorf Education emphasizes experiential learning over direct cognitive instruction.
 For example, the teacher sets up an experiment and calls upon the children to observe and discuss their findings so that they can discover the underlying formula or law.
 As a result, independent thinking and sound judgment develop naturally.
 Science begins with lots of time outdoors and nature study which leads to keen observation of scientific experiments in the later grades.

 Music – Music permeates and harmonizes life in Waldorf education through a curriculum designed to develop the innate musicality that every child is born with.
 Children sing and learn to play recorder and possibly a lyre.
 By third or fourth grade, string instruments can be introduced.
 Music adds joy to the day and a humanizing influence in a child’s life, strengthening the will and capacities for the future.

 Foreign Languages – Waldorf Education considers foreign languages and music to be integral parts of a curriculum.
 Languages are taught through the recitation of songs and verses through the immersion approach, giving the children insights into other cultures.

 Eurythmy – Eurythmy is an artistic form of movement unique to Waldorf education.
 In prescribed exercises choreographed to music and poetry, eurythmy interweaves and harmonizes knowledge from academic subjects with artistic movement.

 Do you want help incorporating all of these aspects into your homeschooling?
-Check out my guidebook, Planning for Waldorf-Inspired Learning: Keeping It Simple.
+Check out my guidebook, Waldorf Homeschooling – Simplified: A Toolkit for Grades 1 – 8.
 Or consider a Mentor Session with me.